-After the membership information is aggregated in the local zone, a source only needs to track the IDs of the member zones that have group members.
+2) Membership management at the network level: After the membership information is aggregated in the local zone, a source only needs to track the IDs of the member zones that have group members.
 The leaders of the member zones are responsible for the sending of the zone membership information to the source.

-Zone membership reporting by zone leaders.
-When a zone changes from a member zone to a nonmember zone of G or vice versa, the zone leader sends a REPORT message immediately to S to notify the change.
-The leader can obtain the address and position of S using methods described in Section 3.3.
-A zone leader needs to send REPORT every time interval Intval{zone} to S to refresh its zone membership information.
+a) Zone membership reporting by zone leaders

+When a zone changes from a member zone to a non member zone of G or vice versa, the zone leader sends a REPORT message immediately to S to notify the change.
+The leader can obtain the address and position of S using methods described in Section III-C. A zone leader needs to send REPORT every time interval $Intval{zone}$ to S to refresh its zone membership information.
 In the case that S is the source of more than one multicast group, instead of sending a REPORT to S for each group, the leader sends one REPORT carrying all corresponding group IDs.
 S will remove a member-zone record if not refreshed within $2 \times Intval{zone}$.